 The OAA was passed in 1965 alongside Medicare and Medicaid, as part of a historic effort by lawmakers to take care of those over 65.
 The vital OAA dollars sent to states and communities every year provide a wide range of services that prevent unnecessary nursing home placement, promote healthy aging and help people age with independence and dignity where they want to be, in their homes and communities.

-The OAA helps millions of older adults each year by providing in-home supportive services that assist them to bathe, get dressed or maintain a clean and safe home.
-It provides transportation programs to keep older adults engaged in the community.
+The OAA helps millions of elders each year by providing in-home supportive services that assist them to bathe, get dressed or maintain a clean and safe home.
+It provides transportation programs to keep elders engaged in the community.

-OAA-supported home-delivered meals or dining at community centers supports the nutritional and social needs of older adults, while evidence-based community programs help people manage their chronic conditions and prevent falls.
-Family caregiver supports offered through OAA assist those who help older adults.
+OAA-supported home-delivered meals or dining at community centers supports the nutritional and social needs of elders, while evidence-based community programs help people manage their chronic conditions and prevent falls.
+Family caregiver supports offered through OAA assist those who help elders.

 Unfortunately, OAA funding is lagging far behind senior population growth, as well as economic inflation.
 The biggest chunk of the act’s budget — nutrition services — dropped by 8 percent over the past 18 years when adjusted for inflation, an AARP report found in February.
 Home-delivered and group meals have decreased by nearly 21 million since 2005.